tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

   I recommend keeping the value close to the default of 20 minutes.
   Mine is `35` minutes.
-  When you finish your daily reviews and new cards, Anki will start ignoring intervals of cards in the learning queue `less` than this value and showing the cards to you right away.
+  When you finish your daily reviews and new cards, Anki will start ignoring intervals of cards in the learning queue **less** than this value and will start showing the cards to you right away.
   This is good for cards with small intervals because it lets you finish your reps without breaking the flow and waiting for your cards to become ready to be reviewed.
-  But if you set the `Learn ahead limit` too high cards with longer learning steps will be shown to you too early.
+  But if you set the `Learn ahead limit` too high, cards with longer learning steps will be shown to you too early.
   Keeping the value on the lower side enforces the wait time of your steps.
   If you set this to `0`, Anki will always wait the full delay, so it's not optimal either.